 \end{itemize}

-In what follows, for ease of reference, we refer to the models in the first two classes as constant space models, while to the ones in the remaining classes as parametric space models.
+In what follows, for ease of reference, models in the first two classes are referred to as constant space models, while the ones in the remaining classes as parametric space models.